affanadly/Ellipse-Fit-Uncertainty/README.md

 # Estimation of Errors in Ellipse Fitting

-Ellipse fitting with parameter uncertainties, meant for bowshock maser fitting
+Code to fit a 2D ellipse data and estimate the errors for the physical ellipse parameters, meant to be used for the analysis of VLBI bowshock maser data in tracking a protostellar bowshock.

 ## Process
 * Ellipse fitting on 2D data using [`lsq-ellipse`](https://pypi.org/project/lsq-ellipse/)